-The Miami Valley Regional Planning Commission (MVRPC) is a voluntary association of local governments and the local Metropolitan Planning Organization (MPO) for Greene, Miami and Montgomery Counties, and the northernmost portion of Warren County.
+The Miami Valley Regional Planning Commission (MVRPC) is a voluntary association of local governments and the local Metropolitan Planning Organization (MPO) for Greene, Miami and Montgomery Counties, and the northern portion of Warren County.
 MPOs are designated organizations with responsibility for transportation policy in urbanized areas with more than 50,000 people.
+Additionally, in anticipation of MVRPC's pending Regional Transportation Planning Organization (RTPO) designation following the adoption of the first Regional Transportation Plan (RTP), MVRPC has incorporated the RTPO into the agency's Public Participation Policy.